ianbeemsterboerr/ipsen3-api/README.md

-# lala
+# Ipsen3API

-How to start the lala application
+How to start the Ipsen3API application
 ---

 1. Run `mvn clean install` to build your application